nsswifter/AISightQuest/README.md

 The app generates answers directly within scanned documents using the Core ML Framework and a question-answering AI model.

-Interacting with this captured text is easy; users can edit or even play it aloud, facilitated by text playback using [Apple Speech Framework](https://developer.apple.com/documentation/speech).
+Interacting with this captured text is easy; users can edit or even play it aloud, facilitated by text playback using [Apple's Speech Framework](https://developer.apple.com/documentation/speech).

 <p align="center"> <img src="Documentation/intro-view.png" height="500"/> </p>